top of page

 a.
 It was literally meant to take a picture of a special event so that you could remember it.

 b.
-A phrase used by auto insurance companies during a car accident for the record.
+Auto insurance companies use this phrase during a car accident for their records.

 c.
 This expression was a response made to someone who was rudely staring at you.

-c.
-This phrase was something you would say to someone staring at you.
+This phrase is something you would say to someone staring at you.

 It was popular for girls to say this to boys who were ogling them.